jessicarobo/pink-wool/README.md

 - https://blog.ulysse.io/post/minecraft-server-with-backups-via-systemd/ named pipes might let us get rid of rcon

 ## Changelog

+### v1.0.0
+-Semantic versioning (this is the update after v0.3) -Modular design: instead of one large shell script with everything in it, the PHP/HTML/CSS is separated out -Modular design (more): the installer fetches a shell script for the user's specific linux distribution

 ### v0.3
 - More consistent code style (e.g. camelCase variables)